 Popularity comes at a cost

-The footfall is having a huge impact on the environment, causing serious footpath erosion and damage.
+The footfall impacts on the environment, causing footpath erosion and damage.

 The money raised through this appeal will be used for this work to be carried out by the Lake District National Park ranger team and volunteers.

 Make a donation today on our crowdfunding campaign here.

 The Friends of the Ullswater Way, who were instrumental in creating the Ullswater Way, have launched an annual programme of evening